 Neighbor Disputes: Trees

-- If the damage was solely the result of a thunderstorm or act of God, the tree owner will not be responsible, as the damage could not have been foreseen.
+- If the damage was solely the result of a thunderstorm or act of God, the tree owner would not be responsible, as the damage could not have been foreseen.

 - If a tree limb appeared precarious and the owner failed to maintain the tree after warnings, the owner may well be responsible for resulting damage when a storm causes the limb to fall.

-- A property owner who finds a neighbor's tree encroaching must first warn or give notice to the tree owner prior to commencing work and give the tree owner the chance to correct the problem.
+- A property owner who finds a neighbor's tree encroaching must first warn or give notice to the tree owner prior to commencing work, giving the tree owner the chance to correct the problem.
 If the tree owner does nothing, the tree can still be trimmed.
+Encroaching branches can be a terrible nuisance.
+If a neighbor's trees are growing onto your own property, you could likely remove them and be protected in doing so.

-- As a general rule a property owner who trims an encroaching tree belonging to a neighbor can trim only up to the boundary line and must obtain permission to enter the tree owner's property, unless the limbs threaten to cause imminent and grave harm.
-A property owner cannot cut the entire tree down and cannot destroy the structural integrity or the cosmetic symmetry and appeal of a tree by improper trimming.
+- As a general rule, a property owner who trims an encroaching tree belonging to a neighbor can prune only up to the boundary line and must obtain permission to enter the tree owner's property, unless the limbs threaten to cause imminent and grave harm.
+It's important to know when and how you may enter the property belonging to the owner of the tree.
+A property owner cannot cut the entire tree down, destroy the structural integrity, or ruin the cosmetic symmetry and appeal of a tree by improper trimming.

 Dispute With a Neighbor Over Trees?
 Get Help From an Attorney